YKK

-The YKK Group (YKKグループ, Waikeikei Gurūpu) is a Japanese group of manufacturing companies.
-It is the world's largest zipper manufacturer, also producing other fastening products, architectural products, plastic hardware and industrial machinery.
+YKK Corporation (YKK株式会社) is a Japanese manufacturing company headquartered in Chiyoda, Tokyo.
+It is best known globally as the world's largest manufacturer of zippers, accounting for approximately 45% of the global market share.
+Beyond its core fastening products, the company also operates a major building materials division through its subsidiary YKK AP.

-The initials YKK stand for Yoshida Kōgyō Kabushiki gaisha (吉田工業株式会社), which was the name of the company from 1945 until 1994.
-YKK produces fasteners and architectural products at 112 YKK facilities in 70 countries worldwide.
+The enterprise was founded in January 1934 by Tadao Yoshida, initially operating under the name San-es Shokai.
+Following a renaming to Yoshida Kogyosho in 1942, the business was incorporated as Yoshida Kogyo K.K. in 1945.
+The abbreviation YKK was first adopted as a trademark in 1946, and the company eventually changed to its current official name, YKK Corporation, in 1994.

 History

 Before World War II

 What would later become YKK operated initially as San-es Shokai and was founded by Tadao Yoshida in Higashi Nihonbashi, Tokyo in January 1934.
 The company specialized in marketing of fastening products.
 In February 1938, San-es Shokai was renamed to Yoshida Kogyosho.
 WWII was underway by 1939, and the next major corporate event would not take place until February 1942 when the company reorganized as a limited corporation.

 After World War II

 In January 1946, the company registered the YKK trademark.
 A major technological change came in 1950, when the company purchased a chain machine from the U.S. that allowed the automation of the zipper making process.
 Previously, YKK zippers were made by hand, and hence had an inferior quality compared to automated zippers from abroad.

 In March 1951, YKK relocated its headquarters to Chūō, Tokyo.
 In May 1955, a new plant was opened in Kurobe, Toyama.
 In August 1958, the headquarters was again relocated to Taitō, Tokyo.
 In this year, the company also introduced its new Conceal brand that does not show the teeth of the zippers.
 Another major step came in November 1959, with the opening of its first overseas location, producing YKK zippers in New Zealand.
 YKK's first US office opened in New York City in 1960 and is now the country's top supplier of zippers and other fastening devices such as snaps and buttons.
 As the company grew, it brought every step of manufacturing in-house, including smelting brass and dyeing cloth.